MDrakos/mdrakos.github.io/about.md

 Before finding Computer Science I was working in public practice accounting.
 Seeking a challenge, I decided to leave my position and go back to school.
 At first, I found myself interested in Math and Physics but then discovered Computer Science.
-I love the challenge is provides and the satisfaction of building something.
+I love the challenge it provides and the satisfaction of building something.

 Currently, I'm doing research on [graphlets](https://en.wikipedia.org/wiki/Graphlets)